 Project 2 will be tearing out the rubber flooring.
 I have all the tools I need there.

-Project 3 may require the angle grinder as well.
+Project 3 may require an angle grinder as well.
 I’m going to take the interior metal paneling out and replace the wall insulation.
 I’ll replace the paneling in the short section near the front of the bus where it will be visible.
 I plan to cover the rest of the insulation with a light weight rolled plastic to lighten up the vehicle.